 - When using the pet bathroom area the door locks behind you and guests have to walk to the front to get back inside.

 - Check-in is 4 p.m.

 - No arrival driveway for checking in.
 Guests need to park in the shared parking lot with the nearby gas station.

 Would I stay at Best Western Plus Bainbridge Island Suites?
-Yes, especially for an extended stay.
-There are plenty of great dining options on Bainbridge Island, but being able to cook some meals in the room is ideal for budget travel.
+Yes, especially for an extended stay or with family.
+There are plenty of great dining options on Bainbridge Island, but being able to cook some meals in the room is ideal for budget travel, especially for families.
 I liked the proximity of the room to the pet area, which made traveling with our puppy easier.
 And, while the hotel is not in downtown Winslow, it is very close by.

 Bainbridge Island Travel Tips

 Hotel Address: 350 High School Rd.
 NE, Bainbridge Island, WA 98110